The New ‘Bachelor in Paradise’ Trailer Is Here, And It’s Bad

 There are shots of smiling contestants in bright florals, a parrot, a dancing lizard and more tweets from fans delighted by the show’s return after what appears in the trailer to have been a minor hiccup.

+Following the charges in June, BIP producers implemented new rules, including a stricter drug policy, and a rule that reportedly says contestants must get a producer’s approval before engaging in sexual activity.

 The new season premieres on August 12th, only four days later than originally planned.
-And if the trailer is any indication, the incident between Olympios and Jackson will be handled both quickly and poorly.
+And despite the show’s efforts to “keep a tighter reign on the activities of contestants,” if the trailer is any indication, the incident between Olympios and Jackson will be handled both quickly and poorly.

-Watch the trailer here.
+Watch the trailer below.

 Comments